 - Impaired driving.
 This is perhaps one of the single most avoidable reasons for any motor accident.
 All car and truck drivers should make the choice not to drive while intoxicated.

 Driver errors aren’t the only cause for truck rollovers.
 Mechanical problems and equipment failure can lead to accidents, for example.
 Poorly secured loads can cause dangerous weight shifting, and liquid loads are constantly subject to “slosh and surge” movements that drivers must be trained to handle correctly.
 Many other factors can also play a part in an accident.
 Driving a truck is serious business, requiring care and a definite commitment to safety in order to avoid tragedy.

 When the worst happens and a truck rolls over, there are multiple factors to consider when assigning liability.
 The truck driver may be liable for making an error, or another driver’s poor behavior could have caused the accident to happen.
 It’s possible that the company mechanics may not have maintained the truck properly, or a manufacturing defect could have caused a failure, leading to disaster.
 The local government may even be responsible if the road’s condition contributed to the accident.

 If you’re involved in an accident with a truck that has rolled, an experienced attorney can review the facts to help you figure out who is responsible to pay for the property damage to your vehicle, medical bills, lost wages, funeral expenses, and other costs related to the accident.

 How to Get Legal Help

 If you need legal assistance after being involved in a truck rollover accident, the attorneys at Rechtman & Spevak are here to help you with your claim.
 Our skilled attorneys have over 50 years of combined legal experience, and we will stand up for your right to seek the compensation that you deserve.
-Call us at 888-522-7798 for a free consultation in our Atlanta office.
+Call us today for a free consultation in our Atlanta office.